LunaDragon666/csm/README.md

 #### Visit.html
 Information about what you can find when we visit the museum and other practical information to think about before visiting the museum.
 #### Exhibitions.html
 Overview of all permanent exhibitions the museum has and arranges, where themes are placed in alphabetical order.
+If we click on one of the "exhibition themes" from the homepage, we'll be sent to this subpage.
 #### About.html
 An about-page for Community Science Museum that presents offers and services they have to offer to us users.
 What they can provide to us users is informed (mainly for children, teachers- and researchers).
 #### Workplace.html